-- 4. Start your Dial-up Networking session and enter any URL: the AXIS 2100 emulates a DNS server and will respond to this regardless. - 5.
-Start the Installation Wizard and Administration Tools to further configure the product, as described in Configuring Your Camera, on page 38.
+- 2. Set up an existing session to 115 200bps, using the physical COM port to which you have connected your AXIS 2110. - 3.
+Log on with user ID root and password pass.
+The phone number you enter are irrelevant at log on and you should thus use dummy numbers for completing these dialogs. - 4.
+Start your Dial-up Networking session and enter any URL: the AXIS 2110 emulates a DNS server and will respond to this regardless. - 5.
+Start the Installation Wizard and Administration Tools to further configure the product, as described in Configuring Your Camera, on page 20.

-Connecting Your Computer Using the Null Modem Cable...
+Connecting Your Computer Using the Null Modem Cable

 - The information and screen examples shown in this section are from Windows NT.
-Although similar to the Dial-up implementations in Windows 95, 98, and 2000, small differences in the dialog instructions for other operating systems should be expected.
+Although similar to the Dial-up implementations in other Windows versions, small differences in the dialog instructions for other operating systems should be expected.
 Refer to your system information for further information on creating a Dial-up modem connection if you are using any other operating system. - Windows Dial-up Networking and TCP/IP must be correctly installed prior to commencing with the modem cable connection.
 Detailed information on how to check this is provided in the Microsoft Windows Help.

-Follow the steps below to configure a serial modem connection for your AXIS 2100:
+Follow the steps below to configure a serial modem connection for your AXIS 2110:

-Creating a Dial-up Networking Connection...
+Creating a Dial-up Networking Connection

-Follow the steps below to create a dedicated Dial-up networking connection to your AXIS 2100:
+To create a Dial-up networking connection to your AXIS 2110, follow these steps:

-Refining the Dial-up Networking Properties...
+Refining the Dial-up Networking Properties

-Having created the Dial-up connection for your AXIS 2100, follow the steps below to refine the connection properties:
+Having created the Dial-up connection for your AXIS 2110, follow the steps below to refine the connection properties:

-Initiating the Dial-up Connection...
+Initiating the Dial-up Connection